informatics-isi-edu/facebase-docs/docs/_docs/using/3d-viewers.md

 Note that 3D viewing requires WebGL.
 It's enabled by default on the latest versions of browsers, but requires a certain amount of memory and bandwidth.
 [See this page for more information](https://www.facebase.org/help/using-3D-viewers/) if you're having issues viewing the images.

+Here is a screenshot showing the 3D viewer in use:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6G6eVzWoMz4?si=0nHF2R5-qDQdrH9t" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Here is a detail page of a dataset that includes some 3D images.
-We'll scroll down to and expand the *Preview* section...
+You can find detailed description below from a dataset that includes some 3D images:

+First, scroll down to and expand the *Preview* section.

 ![image alt text]({{ "/assets/img/3d-previews.png" | relative_url }})

-and click *load* to load the smaller viewer into the page.
+Then click *load* to load the smaller viewer into the page.

 ![image alt text]({{ "/assets/img/3d-load.png" | relative_url }})